bytebase/bytebase.com/content/docs/poc.md

 title: POC Checklist
 ---

-The POC (Proof of Concept) checklist helps the potential buyers to evaluate the Bytebase Enterprise plan.
+The POC (Proof of Concept) checklist guides the potential buyers to evaluate the Bytebase Enterprise plan.
 The POC process usually takes 1 ~ 2 weeks.
 Please [contact us](/contact-us) to request an enterprise license.